Reporting disruptive behaviour

 Some complaints must first be reported to the relevant authority.
 For instance, suspected illegal activity must be reported to the police and certain matters must be reported to your local Council, including: excessive dog barking, dangerous or roaming dogs and cars blocking the footpath.
 In some instances these authorities may ask us to help them to resolve a complaint.

-We will not normally get involved in disputes between neighbours, except where required to do so under the Residential Tenancies and Rooming Accommodation Act 2008.
-Where there is a dispute between neighbours, the Residential Tenancies Authority's Dispute Resolution Service may be able to assist.
-You can find out more about resolving neighbourhood disputes be viewing information on Housing and neighbours or on Queensland Neighbourhood Disputes.
+Where there is a dispute between neighbours, the Department of Justice and Attorney General’s Dispute Resolution Service may be able to assist.
+Where there is a dispute between neighbours, we will not normally get involved except where required to do so under the Residential Tenancies and Rooming Accommodation Act 2008.
+You can find out more about resolving neighbourhood disputes be viewing information on Housing and neighbours.

 If you do not wish to talk about the matter with Housing Service Centre staff, or if they are unable to resolve your complaint, you can submit your complaint using our online form.